efcs/elib/README.md

 WARNING: This file is update very infrequently
 LAST UPDATE: 07/06/2014

+NOTE: elib has git submodules!
+If this is a new repo please run `git submodule update --init`.

 ## Platform Support
 Elib currently only supports Linux and OS X. Although most libraries would build on Windows (See Library Summary for specifics), the build system has